Tech-E22/Tech-E22/README.md

 ## 💅🏽 Hey yall!!

-My name is Erika or E for short.
+Hi, my name is Erika (or E for short).

-A few years ago, I joined Level Up in Tech to gain some knowledge and experience in ☁️.
+A few years ago, I joined Level Up in Tech to gain knowledge and experience in ☁️.
 After spending some time in a cloud engineering role, I decided to go back to security.
-Both experiences has helped me see the importance of having security professionals like GRC in the mix with the dev and engineering teams.
+Both experiences helped me see the importance of having security professionals like GRC in the mix with dev and engineering teams.

+It’s no longer enough for GRC to just communicate and collaborate, we need to **engineer** alongside them.
+Security has to stay at the forefront of every CI/CD pipeline.

 Feel free to connect with me!